 We can actually answer that last question right here — get a glimpse into what its like to be living in Ukraine.

 But after you’ve done a tiny bit of research, you’ll realize that Ukraine has got some unreal sites you really can’t experience anywhere else.
 From towering, onion-domed churches, colorful streets lined with gorgeous tapestries, scarves and nesting dolls, along with the cutest babushkas and a rich history, you’ll be jumping at the chance to really delve into a country like Ukraine.
 Still need a little convincing?
 We’ve got just to place.
-If you’re volunteering in Ukraine, you’ve got to check out Kamianets-Podilskyi.

 If you want to feel like you’ve stepped back into medieval history, Kamianets-Podilskyi is where you should head.